Fenlon37/data-analytics-power-bi-report673/README.md

 6. [License](#license)

 ## Objective
-Microsoft Power BI is used for analyzing business data from multiple sources, performing data transformations, and creating an interactive, visually coherent dashboard.
-The project extracts relevant business outcomes through data modelling, DAX calculations, and the report presentation to guide the future business approach.
+Microsoft Power BI is used for analyzing business data from multiple sources; performing data transformations and creating an interactive, visually coherent dashboard.
+The project extracts relevant business outcomes through data modelling; DAX calculations and the report presentation to guide the future business approach.

 ## Data Sources
 The imported tables within the project arise from the following data sources: